zudochkin/awesome-newsletters/README.md

 * [O’Reilly Programming Newsletter](https://www.oreilly.com/programming/newsletter.html).
 Receive weekly Programming news and insights from industry insiders.
 * [Programming Digest](https://programmingdigest.net/).
 5 links, one article from Monday to Friday with the most interesting news about programming, big data, architecture, development process, databases — you name it.
 * [Morning Cup of Coding](https://www.humanreadablemag.com/morningcupofcoding).
 A daily newsletter featuring long-form technical articles of all fields of programming.
+* [Weekly Dev Tips](https://ardalis.com/tips).
+A weekly email each Wednesday with a new software development tip from [Steve "ardalis" Smith](https://twitter.com/ardalis).
+Topics range from git to career to web development to personal development and teamwork.

 ### ObjectiveC
 * [iOS Dev Weekly](https://iosdevweekly.com/).
 The best iOS development links every week.